Strassner Editing Systems: Technology

 What made Strassner Editing System different was that it was written for a PC, not an RT-11 computer.
 This brought the cost of the system way down, and afforded multiple use options for the editing computer, as it was not longer proprietary and was easily upgraded.
-The system use Videomedia's Vlans, a distributed system whereby commands were send out by the PC to satellite modules connected to VTRs, switchers, etc.
+The system use Videomedia's Vlans, a distributed system whereby commands were sent out by the PC to satellite modules connected to VTRs, switchers, etc.

 History

 In 1995, that Strassner sold the company to a San Jose-based company - Videomedia, Inc., makers of the "V-LAN" hardware he used to physically control video tape machines (VTRs), video and audio switchers and special effects devices.

 At the time Strassner wrote the software, he was a working editor in Hollywood for shows like Entertainment Tonight and Real People, and companies like Paramount Pictures, CBS, NBC and Smith-Hemion.

 Strassner Editing Systems were used to edit many popular television shows and motion pictures, including MTV's "Real World", The Muppets and the first Muppet Movie.

 The success of Strassner Editing Systems was due to Strassner's own expertise as both an off-line and on-line video tape editor.
 His "wish list" of features were incorporated into his systems, which made him a local hero for editors in Hollywood.